zss815/Zss.github.io/_pages/about.md

 -  Machine Learning Research Engineer in **Biomind**, Beijing and Singapore, *2019.05 - 2020.10*,

    worked on medical image analysis and AI-assisted diagnosis.
+- Research Intern in **Desay SV Automotive**, Singapore, *2018.12-2019.03*,

+  worked on deep reinforcement learning for autonomous driving.

 # 📝 Publications
 **Selected Journals**